Vidzhel/Reply-messenger/README.md

 ```
 git clone https://github.com/Vidzhel/desktop_messenger.git
 ```
-Then if you want, you can simply run the program with [client-file WpfApp2/bin/Debug/UI.exe](WpfApp2/bin/Debug/UI.exe), [server file-file Server/bin/Debug/Server.exe](Server/bin/Debug/Server.exe)  or you can rewrite the program.
+Then if you want, you can simply run the program with [client-file WpfApp2/bin/Debug/UI.exe](WpfApp2/bin/Debug/UI.exe), [server-file Server/bin/Debug/Server.exe](Server/bin/Debug/Server.exe)  or you can rewrite the program.
 To do that open [file Messenger.sln](Messenger.sln) with the [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) or Visual Studio 2017.

+All images and data are storing in the same folder as the .exe files under [WpfApp2/bin/Debug/Reply Messenger/](WpfApp2/bin/Debug/Reply%20Messenger/) (Client) and [Server/bin/Debug/Reply Messenger Server/](Server/bin/Debug/Reply%20Messenger%20Server/) (Server) folders

 **Note:** see [Prerequisites](#prerequisites) to find out requiered files.